codingPhuc/obsidian_git_computer_network/Packet switching and circuit switching.md

 -   Connectivity issues may lead to loss of information and delay in the delivery of the information.
 ## circuit Switching
 Circuit switching is defined as the method of switching which is used for establishing a dedicated [communication path](https://byjus.com/jee/communication-systems/) between the sender and the receiver.
 The link which is established between the sender and the receiver is in the physical form.
 An analog telephone network is a well-known example of circuit switching.
 [Bandwidth](https://byjus.com/physics/what-is-bandwidth-of-a-signal-how-is-bandwidth-measured/) is fixed in this type of switching.
+## what is circuit Switching used for
+- continuous connections , long-distance calling on a landline
+- dial-up network connections , connectiong to the internet via dial-up
+- optical circuit switching , used to scale data centers and meet growing bandwidth requirement
 ### Advantages

 -   The bandwidth used is fixed.